Japan with Matthew Biancaniello

 • Explore Kappabashi

-• Ramen workshop & lunch
+• Hand drawn Modern Adventure logo icon in black and gold.
+Ramen workshop & lunch

 • Sake tasting & dinner at Kisaiya Hide